SpoonLabs/coming/README.md

 unzip ./src/main/resources/repogit4testv0.zip
 mvn test
 ```

-If the compilation fails, please try to Clone and install (using Maven) two dependencies: [Astor](https://github.com/SpoonLabs/astor) and [GTSpoon](https://github.com/SpoonLabs/gumtree-spoon-ast-diff)  (We are working to solve this dependency problem)

 `repogit4testv0` is a GIT repository included inside Coming which is used by the test cases.